 Using Apple’s amazing new Shortcuts app, you can rip a video from YouTube, download it, and store it in a folder on your iPhone — all without using a computer.

 Maybe you want to watch some clips on your commute without burning through your cellular data.
 Or perhaps you’re a language or music teacher, and you want to keep teaching materials offline instead of relying on your pupil’s Wi-Fi?

 This shortcut can be triggered in Safari, and will save the YouTube video to your Camera Roll, iCloud Drive, Dropbox or other location of your choice.
 Let’s get started.

 No Mac required — this method is iOS-only

 Most methods to download YouTube videos for offline watching on your iPhone or iPad involve using your Mac to do the downloading, then iTunes (or an iTunes-like workaround) to get those videos onto your device.

-Scroll to the bottom and you’ll see the final step is Quick Look.
-This takes the downloaded video and shows it to you.
+Scroll to the bottom and you’ll see the final step saves the result to iCloud Drive.
 But what if you want to add it to your Camera Roll instead?
+Or Dropbox?

 By default, the Save to Photo Album action will save to your All Photos album.
 If you tap the All Photos label in the action, you can pick another album.
 That makes it easier to find your saved clips later.

 To save to Dropbox instead, tap iCloud Drive in the Save File action, and pick Dropbox.
 You can now specify the folder where the video will be saved.